dustinpfister/blog_posts/_posts/threejs-depth-material.md

 ### 1.1 - Version Numbers matter with three.js

 When I wrote this post I was using r127 of three.js, always be aware of what version of three.js is being used in an example code braking changes are introduced with three.js often.
+I have been writing posts on three.js now and then sense r91, and from that point to now I do not think much has changed with the depth material alone.
+Still I have got into the habit of mentioning  this in every post from now on.

 ### 1.2 - Might want to read up more on the perspective camera